Business Data with Python and CSV

 A few things to pay attention to in the above code:

-.
-We'll want to view the files in CSV format, so it will be easier to look at. - We change
+1. We changed format from JSON to CSV.
+We'll want to view the files in CSV format, so it will be easier to look at.

-.
+2. We change records from 10 to 50.
 This will download the first 50 matching records.
-If we wanted to download all matching records, we would removerecords
+If we wanted to download all matching records, we would remove records.

-.
-This will show a limited set of fields and nest fields like categories and features into a single cell (instead splitting them across multiple rows and columns). - Change
+3. We set view to business_basic.
+This will show a limited set of fields and nest fields like categories and features into a single cell (instead splitting them across multiple rows and columns).

 If num_records is not specified, ALL of the records matching the query will be downloaded.